Museums and Social Media | How and what to evaluate?

 Sharing how to evaluate social media and develop an evaluation methodology, using the case study The Tanks.

-As a Digital Analyst at Tate, one of my duties is to analyze the impact of social media.
+As a Digital Analyst at Tate, one of my duties is to analyse the impact of social media.
 There are some exciting challenges in this task, from selecting the appropriate metrics and analysis methods to using the tools to capture the data.
 The opening of The Tanks, Tate Modern’s new gallery space dedicated to displaying large-scale artists’ installations, as well as performances and film, was a terrific opportunity to put this into practice.
 Twitter played a significant role during the festival ‘Art in Action’ at The Tanks that took place last summer.
 We analysed the impact of Twitter from the following three perspectives: as a communication tool, as a conversation tool to engage with the visitors, and as an audience research tool.’

 Twitter was a key tool of the communication and marketing campaign launched to increase the awareness of the new space and promote the installations and events that took place during the festival.